William Yardley: History

 By the end of 1682, Yardley built his farmhouse on what is now called Yardley Dolington Road, about a mile from Yardley, Pennsylvania.
 He called his farmhouse and adjoining 500 acre of land "Prospect Farm."
 In 1683, Yardley presided over the marriage of Richard Hough, one of the first marriages among the English settlers.
 In addition, Yardley almost immediately took a prominent part in the affairs of the Province of Pennsylvania.

-Over the next ten years, Yardley signed one of the frames of Pennsylvania's Great Charter, represented Bucks County in the first Pennsylvania Provincial Assembly, and was a member of the Executive Council of the Province of Pennsylvania.
-Yardley died on May 6, 1693, at the age of 61 as a result of a smallpox epidemic.
+Yardley was an influential man.
+Over the next ten years, Yardley signed one of the frames of Pennsylvania's Great Charter, represented Bucks County in the first Pennsylvania Provincial Assembly, was a member of the Executive Council of the Province of Pennsylvania and helped establish Fallsington Friends Meeting.
 Thomas Janney (1633–1696), Yardley's brother-in-law, wrote of him, about the time of his death: "He was a man of sound mind and good understanding."

+Sadly death came to the Yardley family.
+Wife Jane died in 1691 and William died in 1693.
+In his will, William bequeathed half of “Prospect Farm” to his eldest son, Enoch, while the other half was divided between his sons William and Thomas.

+The Yardleys faced further devastation during the smallpox epidemic of 1702–03, which spread to Bucks County and claimed the lives of all of William's descendants.
+Enoch and Thomas both died on November 23, 1702.
+By January 1703, all five of their children had also perished.
+Their brother William, who remained unmarried, died in December 1702.
+Although the wives of Enoch and Thomas survived, they were legally barred from inheriting their husbands' property.

+Due to English laws, Yardley’s estate reverted to his closest male relatives in England—his brother Thomas and nephews, Thomas and Samuel.

 After death

+Thomas Yardley, nephew of William, came to Bucks County in 1704 with power of attorney of his father Thomas and brother Samuel.
+This journey altered the course of Thomas’ life.
+Choosing to remain in America, he thrived in this new environment.

-The tract of William Yardley covered the site of Yardley, and, after his death, his son Thomas established a ferry there, called "Yardley's ferry," which the Pennsylvania Provincial Assembly confirmed to him in 1722.
+The tract of William Yardley covered the site of Yardley, and, after his death, his nephew Thomas established a ferry there, called "Yardley's ferry," which the Pennsylvania Provincial Assembly confirmed to him in 1722.
 The ferry sometimes was called Howell's ferry since that was the name of the ferry kept on the New Jersey side of the Delaware River.
 Yardley's ferry soon after became an important point, and, later in the 18th century, when the three great roads leading to Philadelphia, via the Falls, Four Lanes end (now Langhorne), and Newtown terminated there, the ferry became a thoroughfare of travel and traffic for a large section of East Jersey.

-Yardley's wife Jane and their three sons, Enoch, William and Thomas, died in 1702–03 due to the a smallpox epidemic.
-As a result, Yardley's property in America reverted to his heirs in England, namely Yardley's brother Thomas and nephews, Thomas and Samuel, sons of Thomas.
-In 1694, Thomas, the younger son of Thomas (brother) and nephew to Yardley, came over with power of attorney to settle the estate.
-"Prospect Farm" became his property by purchase, and he settled in Lower Makefield Township, Pennsylvania, spending his life in Pennsylvania, 12 month, 1706.
 Through his marriage to the daughter of William Biles, a prominent Provincial Judge, Assemblyman and Councilman, and the siring of ten children, nephew Thomas combined the properties of his uncle, William Yardley, and father-in-law, William Biles.